Real-Projects-Digitalization/Team-1/README.md

 - **Automatic Categorization**: Emails are neatly organized into folders for a clutter-free experience.
 - **Data Breach Containment**: Quickly disable compromised aliases to contain risks.
 - **Enhanced Privacy**: Keep your primary email address private and secure.
-- **User-Friendly Interface**: A clean and intuitive web interface for hassle-free management (visualized in Sigma).
+- **User-Friendly Interface**: A clean and intuitive web interface for hassle-free management (visualized in Figma).

 ---